Semester Project Computational Movement Analysis

 Interactive maps are only reasonable for small amounts of data (e.g. a few locations of a single wild boar).
 If you want to show a large amount of data, consider making a static map instead (using tmap_mode("plot")).

-If you want to visualize a dataframe as a table, you can using the function knitr::kabel(df) (replace df with the name of your data.frame).
+If you want to visualize a dataframe as a table, you can use the function knitr::kable(df) (replace df with the name of your data.frame).
+For more complex tables, consider kableExtra or gt.

 ```{r}